-Faculty Governance at ESF serves a variety of roles as defined by the SUNY Board of Trustees.
-Primarily, ESF's Faculty Governance serves to help facilitate the initiation, development, and implementation of the college's mission and educational program.
+Academic Governance at ESF serves a variety of roles as defined by the SUNY Board of Trustees.
+Primarily, ESF's Academic Governance serves to help facilitate the initiation, development, and implementation of the college's mission and educational program.

-The above link is a listing of faculty governance officers, their contact information and terms of office.
+The above link is a listing of Academic Governance officers, their contact information and terms of office.